cyber security & critical information infrastructure defense

 facility protection, VIP protection & event and crowd management

-Mr. Maxim Gutman is an expert in a wide range of relevant fields for Homeland and protective security including but not limited to facility protection, VIP protection and event and crowd management.
+Mr. Maxim Gutman is an expert in a wide range of relevant fields for anti-terror, homeland, and protective security including but not limited to the protection of soft targets, information protection, VIP protection, and crowd management.

 dignitary & VIP protection, risk analysis, multi-agency & international cooperation & mass event planning